Your Impact

 Read more of his story

 Immediately, parishioners of Holy Trinity Church in Swainsboro, Georgia, helped their beloved pastor, Father Angel.
 He had arrived in town two summers before.
-In that time this small Catholic mission in southern Georgia has grown from 55 parishioners to 200, a substantial increase in a region where Catholics represent less than 3 percent of the population.
+During that time, this small Catholic mission in southern Georgia has grown from 55 parishioners to 200, representing a substantial increase in a region where Catholics make up less than 3 percent of the population.

 But this is nothing new for Father Angel, Catholic Extension Society’s 2015-2016 Lumen Christi Award recipient.
 He has been building the Church, both with bricks and people, throughout his 18 years as a priest for the Diocese of Savannah, Georgia.